AnnalisaLaini/MAVen/README.md

 [ET7018] LAB OF SOFTWARE PROJECT DEVELOPMENT (ET7) - a.a.
 2021-22

 ### Dear reader, MAVen team is pleased to welcome you to our project!
-### This is a group assignment for the final exam of Lab of SPD, a course attended by H-Farm BSc third-year students.
+This is a group assignment for the final exam of Lab of SPD, a course attended by H-Farm BSc third-year students.<br/>
 The MAVen package folder in this GitHub repository contains a series of files, each of them corresponding to a functionality to apply to the holiday.csv file.
 The way each file has to be interpreted, i.e. its usage, is illustrated below.